The Walther Model 2 and Model 5

 With the second variant of the Model 5 the curvature of the top of the slide was altered slightly, and the shape of the ejection port was altered from the earlier oval shape to a more squared- off shape, but still with rounded corners.
 Most importantly, a rib was added to the top of the slide, similar to the one on the first variant of the Model 2, with a rippled non-glare finish and small integral front and rear sights.
 The second variant was probably introduced after the end of the First World War.

-The entire line of Walther pistols from the Model 2 through the Model 7 are of a similar type: blowback operated, with a fixed barrel, concentric recoil spring, a concealed hammer, and a positive safety that locks the hammer when cocked.
+The entire line of Walther pistols from the Model 2 through the Model 7 are of a similar type: unlocked breech, with a fixed barrel, concentric recoil spring, a concealed hammer, and a positive safety that locks the hammer when cocked.
 The recoil spring of the Models 2, 3, 4 and 5 is held on with a bushing at the front of the barrel, much like the 1910 Browning, which almost certainly influenced their design.
 The rear of the spring fits into a sleeve that prevents the spring being visible in the ejection port of the slide, and also helps prevent dirt from getting into the works.
 A lot of people misassemble the guns with this bushing on the front of the spring, which leaves the spring visible in the ejection port.
 I measure my Model 5 at 4.3 inches long by 3.1 inches high.
 It was the smallest vest pocket .25 until the advent of the Model 9.

 Do not pull the trigger with the gun disassembled, as it could damage the lockwork.